OracleCPS/odi_config_martha/readme.md

 8. Select the required space for your repository

 9. Select the type of license you will require
 ![](images/100/media/image3.png)

-10\.
-Paste your public key `https://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/javaservice/JCS/JCS_SSH/create_sshkey.html`
+10. Paste your public key `https://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/javaservice/JCS/JCS_SSH/create_sshkey.html`

-11\.
-On the Network Information section:
+11. On the Network Information section:

- a.
-Select the VCN you created in section "create a VCN"
+    1. Select the VCN you created in section "create a VCN"
- b.
-Select a subnet
+    2. Select a subnet
- c.
-Provide a Host name prefix, like ODICS
+    3. Provide a Host name prefix, like ODICS
 ![](images/100/media/image4.png)

-12\.
-On Database Information section:
+12. On Database Information section:

- d.
-Provide a DB name, like ODICSREP (less than 8 alpha numeric characters)
+    1. Provide a DB name, like ODICSREP (less than 8 alpha numeric characters)
- e.
-Select a DB version, like 12.1.0.2
+    2. Select a DB version, like 12.1.0.2
- f.
-Provide the PDB name (or leave it as default -- PDB --)
+    3. Provide the PDB name (or leave it as default -- PDB --)
- g.
-Provide the administrator's password
+    4. Provide the administrator's password
- h.
-Verify that option "Automatic Backup" is selected
+    5. Verify that option "Automatic Backup" is selected
- i.
-Verify that "Database Workload" is OLTP
+    6. Verify that "Database Workload" is OLTP
 ![](images/100/media/image5.png)

-13\.
-Click on button "Launch DB System" at the bottom of the screen
+13. Click on button "Launch DB System" at the bottom of the screen

 ## Provision the Oracle Java Cloud Instance for regular ODICS